Change the password for the AWS account root user - AWS Identity and Access Management

 You can change the email address and password from either the Security Credentials or the Account page.
 You can also choose Forgot password? on the AWS sign-in page to reset your password.

 To change the root user's password, you must sign in as the AWS account root user and not as an IAM user.
-To learn how to reset a forgotten root user password, see Resetting a lost or forgotten root user password.
+To learn how to reset a forgotten root user password, see Reset a lost or forgotten root user password.

 To protect your password, it's important to follow these best practices: